FTDI: Driver controversy

-On 29 September 2014, FTDI released an updated version of their USB-to-Serial driver for Windows on their website.
+On 29 September 2014, FTDI released an updated version of its USB-to-Serial driver for Windows on its website.
 Users who manually downloaded the new drivers reported problems.
 After Windows drivers became available on 14 October (Patch Tuesday) via Windows Update, it was reported by users of hardware enthusiast forums and websites that the drivers could soft-brick counterfeit and software-compatible clones of the chips by changing their USB "Product ID" to "0000".
 The change prevents the chip from being recognised by drivers of any OS, effectively making them inoperable unless the product ID is changed back.
 The behaviour was supported by a notice in the drivers' end user license agreement, which warned that use of the drivers with non-genuine FTDI products would "irretrievably damage" them.
 Critics felt that FTDI's actions were unethical, considering that users may be unaware that their chips were counterfeit, or that Windows had automatically installed a driver meant to disable them.
 On 22 October 2014, an emergency patch was made to the FTDI drivers in the Linux kernel to recognise devices with the "0000" ID.

 On 24 October 2014, in response to the criticism, FTDI withdrew the driver and admitted that the measure was intended to protect its intellectual property and encourage users to purchase genuine FTDI products.
 The company also stated that it was working to create an updated driver which would notify users of non-genuine FTDI products in a "non-invasive" manner.

 In February 2016, it was reported that FTDI had published another driver on Windows Update with DRM components intended to block non-genuine products.
 This time, the driver will communicate with affected devices, but all transmitted and received data is replaced with the looped ASCII string "NON GENUINE DEVICE FOUND!", which could cause irregular interactions with devices.